2018 | NYC | Artist

 Régnier work has also appeared in numerous international publications such as Le Monde, Le Monde Magazine, Vogue, The New York Times, Dazed, ID-Vice The New Yorker, Foam.

-Support: Emilie Régnier's residency is made possible with support from the Art council of Canada.
+Support: Emilie Régnier's residency is made possible with support from Canada Council for the Arts.